gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         {key: 'average_order_value', label: __('Average Order Value', 'wc-admin-sales-by-country'), isSortable: true, isNumeric: true}, ];
     ```
    This is how we configure table headers for our future `CountryTable` component.
-The reason we do it inside `SalesByCountryReport` is that later we'll also need to pass these headers to a table placeholder component.
+The reason we do this inside `SalesByCountryReport` is that later we'll also need to pass these headers to a table placeholder component.

 3. Scroll down to the return statement of the `render()` method.
 Set the caret at the line after the closing element of our summary list (`</SummaryList>`), and paste the following code:
     ```javascript